MenaGarcJ/project-data-part-time/README.md

 <a name="project-description"></a>

 ## Project Description
 For this final project I decided to put hands on a full data analysis.
 From Data Ingestion to Model training and evaluation.
 The data ingestion was from the World Bank, more specifically we used economic and financial indicators.
+Our mission was to create a Machine Learning Model that could help us to classify a financial crisis.

 <a name="workflow"></a>